mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ### 6.6 TLS

-If you are using Mendix Operator version 1.5.0 or above, you can configure TLS for your environment from the ATM.
+If you are using Operator version 1.5.0 or above, you can configure TLS for your environment from the ATM.

 In the TLS pane, you can choose whether to **应用默认配置** or a **自定义 TLS 配置**.
 If you apply the default configuration, then the configuration made when you ran the configuration script for the namespace will be used.

 {{% alert color="info" %}}
-If you are using a version of Mendix Operator before 1.5.0, the settings in this tab will have no effect and the default configuration will be applied.
+If you are using a version of Operator before 1.5.0, the settings in this tab will have no effect and the default configuration will be applied.
 {{% /alert %}}

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/tls-configuration.png" >}}